WHY BACKUP DATA?

 - Use a reputed and current anti-virus / anti-malware software

-- Install the latest released stable updates to all your software, especially the Operating System
+- Install the latest released stable updates for all your software, especially the Operating System

 - Use automatic / scheduled regular backups of all important data